 HIV is one of the STIs, the sexually transmitted infections.
 An infection therefore often occurs through unprotected sexual intercourse.

 Particularly risky are unprotected vaginal and anal intercourse.
-With unprotected oral sex, the risk is significantly lower, but infection cannot be completely ruled out.
+With unprotected oral sex, the risk is already significantly lower, but infection cannot be completely ruled out.
 There is also a low risk of infection when ingesting blood and semen in the mouth.

 An active love life with many changing sexual partners greatly increases the risk of infection.In such cases, you should always clarify each other's HIV status before intercourse and use safe protection.